The Midland Hotel's Secret Gallery

-The art galleries of a city are larger in number than you first perceive if you look not only to the official institutions but to the galleries that are formed in the corridors of hotels and the stairwells of office blocks.
+The art galleries of a city are found not only in the official institutions but in the corridors of hotels and the stairwells of office blocks.

 One particularly exhaustive collection in the city is that of The Midland Hotel’s Wyverne Restaurant.
 Here in the Wyverne (every Midland hotel has a Wyverne restaurant) is the work of photographer Eadweard Muybridge.